cch1/drcfg/README.md

 	(meta myz) => {:dataLength 5, :numChildren 1, :pzxid 64, :aversion 0, :ephemeralOwner 0, :cversion 1, :ctime 1412349368172, :czxid 63, :mzxid 4295232539, :version 6, :mtime 1469675813189}

+When a ZNode initially establishes a connection to the ZooKeeper cluster, it will create any missing children and set their value to the ZNode's local value (such as the default value assigned to the ZRef).
+Any existing znodes found on the cluster are acquired locally and ZNodes are created for them.

-From this point on, a ZooKeeper watch is kept on the associated node and any updates will be reflected in `myz`.
+From this point on, a ZooKeeper watch is kept on the associated node and any updates to its data or children will be reflected in `myz` and its child ZNodes.

 When the application shuts down, you should release resources associated with the previously opened ZClient: